tux-friend/tux-cube/README.md

 25.04.23 Case v0.2
 29.04.23 Software v0.1
 03.05.23 Arrival of PCB v0.1 + v0.2
 10.05.23 Arrival of all parts for PCB, first working ESP32-C3 board
+11.05.23 Order of 30 pcs v0.2 PCB on JLCPCB
+12.05.23 Forth ESP32-C3 board completed

 This is an idea I had for some time after playing around with the ESP32 together with sensors, micropython and Phyphox.
 I started designing a PCB by my own for an ESP32-C3 chip.
 I want it to be as small as possible and also solar powered.
 The cube should be energy ,self-sufficient' and used for teaching physics.